Professor Shelton Waldrep, Department Chair

 - Review the Core curriculum requirements in your MaineStreet Degree Progress Report.
 See what remaining requirements you have.

 - Review your English Major Requirements Form to see which remaining requirements you have in the major.
 You may find it useful to keep a filled out copy for yourself so that you can check off requirements as you matriculate.

 - Using the Wish List in MaineStreet, develop a list of possible classes to take.
 Check to see if you have met proficiencies and course prerequisites.
-For example, ENG 100 College Writing and ENG 140 Reading Literature are prerequisites for all English majors, and you must complete ENG 245 Introduction to Literary Studies before taking the senior seminar/capstone.
+For example, ENG 100 College Writing, ENG 102 Academic Writing (for students who matriculate Fall 2021 and after) and ENG 140 Reading Literature are prerequisites for all English majors, and you must complete ENG 245 Introduction to Literary Studies before taking the senior seminar/capstone.

 - Bring all of your documents with you to your advising appointment.

 - Confirm your remaining Major and Core requirements.

 - Design a schedule that fits your needs.

 ~ Additional Advising Tips ~

 The best way to view your progress toward completing the Core, major, and any minor is to choose ‘Degree Progress Report’ from your MaineStreet account.
 Click on the green arrow beside each category.

 To monitor the progress of your completion of the English major, English minor, Creative Writing minor, or Public and Professional Writing minor, choose ‘Course History by Subject’ in your student center and then scroll down to ‘English.’
 Any approved transfer or AP credits should also show up here.
 If you have questions about your transfer credits, please contact Heidi Noyce, Associate Director of Transfer Affairs.